susanyang17/doc/dev-ref/Find_among_Cells.md

 Find a text among cells is a common function.
-Keikai spreadsheet doesn't have this built-in function, but we can easily build our own with ZSS API.
+Keikai spreadsheet doesn't have this built-in function, but we can easily build our own with Keikai API.

 ![ center](/assets/images/dev-ref/Zss-essentials-find-dialog.png " center")